 - String quality is not that great

-Total weight of the racquet is around 80 grams, falls in the 4U category.
+Total weight of the racket is around 80 grams, falls in the 4U category.
 The string tension is on the medium side at 22-24 lbs., allows longer duration for the cork to sit.
 This provides greater control over the placement of the cork through proper maneuvering within the available time when the cork stays on the string.

 In a doubles game, you should be ready to move anywhere in the court at a quicker phase to face immediate reactive shots played by your opponent.
-So, the racquet should be light in order to play the game tirelessly for longer durations.
+So, the racket should be light in order to play the game tirelessly for longer durations.
 The lightweight and stiff construction allow great agility and control.
 The stiff shaft enables the anti-wobble effects; with which you can multiply your accuracy.
 You may lose a little power at the cost of greater control.

 - Weighs just 80 grams – friendly to your wrist

 - The isometric head gives more area for the sweet spot -increasing the hit rates